 - Business Office Manager

 - Government Entity Account Manager

 Admittance into the program requires an Associate of Applied Science (or equivalent degree) and 33 hours of technical courses.
-Approved AAS degrees include those in the fields of health sciences, allied health, nursing, information technology, or business.
-(Students who have completed an Associate of Arts or Associate of Science degree may seek entrance to the program after completing 33 credit hours of approved technical specialty coursework.
-See Department Chair for additional information.)
+Approved AAS degrees include those in the fields of health sciences, allied health, nursing, information technology, business, or others.
+Students who have completed an Associate of Arts or Associate of Science degree may seek entrance to the program after completing 33 credit hours of approved technical specialty coursework.
+See Department Chair for additional information.

-- Complete the Midland College application at applytexas.org (if not already enrolled
+- Complete the Midland College application (if not already enrolled as a student).
+Area

 - Complete online Health Sciences General Application

 - Submit a completed HSM Information Packet and send unofficial college transcripts

 - Official transcripts must be sent to the Midland College Registrar's office at firstname.lastname@example.org

 If the date falls on a weekend, the application deadline will be the next business day.

 - Spring Semester - November 10th